This entire sub-domain is a private

 - Star Trek: TOS (The Original Series)

-don't know which one is human as is seen in the episode
+people don't know which one is human as is seen in the

 What Are Little Girls Made Of?

-sub-space) to the robot planet called Malev-6 and then is
+to the robot planet called Malev-6 and then is taken captive

-taken captive by installing a remote-controlled metal ring
+by installing a remote-controlled metal ring around his neck

 The Gamesters of Triskelion

-1,500 galactic years ago when a robot ship crash landed.
+years ago when a robot ship crash landed.
+Over the eons,

-Over the eons, hard radiation from Malev corrupted/modified
+hard radiation from Malev corrupted/modified the ship's self

-the ship's self repair system.
-This is a variation of the
+repair system.
+This is a variation of the story present in

-human with a beard, he does have a prominent set of pointed
+a beard, he does have a prominent set of pointed ears which

 - Babylon 5

-from the first story are telepathic (were they selected as
+first story are telepathic (were they selected as computer

-computer processors because they were telepaths, or did they
+processors because they were telepaths, or did they become

-become telepathic as a result of the experience?) and how
+telepathic as a result of the experience?) and how they all

-they all held hands to increase their psychokinetic powers
+held hands to increase their psychokinetic powers so they

 something that happened in Babylon-5 episode

-remember some of the artwork including one scene where robots
+the artwork including one scene where robots are feeding morbidly